 The High School season is fast approaching.
-COVID and the cancellation of many events, both team and individual, during the off-season makes it a challenge to be as confident as we normally are in our region and classification previews.
-With that caveat in mind, we will be presenting are annual previews over the next couple of weeks.
+We will be presenting are annual previews over the next couple of weeks.
 As is tradition, we’ve broken the regions down into the Panhandle, North Florida, Central Florida, Southwest Florida, and South Florida.
 We kick off our regional coverage with a look at the Panhandle, which we consider to be Tallahassee to Pensacola.

 Top Five “Big” Schools (Class 7A-5A)

 Fort Walton Beach Choctawhatchee (Class 5A, Region 1, District 1)

 “Choctaw” reached the state title game last season and despite the graduation of all-stater Jamil Bowles, the Indians are a favorite to reach Lakeland again out of this region.
 The team features great size with 6’8 seniors Brian Grant, Elijah Johnson, and Jaden Newell as well as 6’7 sophomore Asa Newell.
 Tariq Pitts, a 6’5 junior, will be a key component on the perimeter.
 Jayce Brown, a 6’0 junior, will be given the keys to the offense.
 Choctaw should be able to control the backboards and pound the ball inside on a regular basis to make a deep and possibly championship playoff run.

 Tallahassee Lincoln (Class 6A, Region 1, District 2)